Wadsley Bridge Footexes 1970 - 1994

 Timetabled passenger services continued to run through Wadsley Bridge station until 14th May 1983 and it is understood some of these made special stops for the benefit of home supporters on match days.

-Below and left are links to pages for the football seasons between 1969-1970 and 1993-1994.
+Below are links to pages for the football seasons between 1969-1970 and 1993-1994.
 These pages list dates and fixtures for which footexes are known to have run to/from Wadsley Bridge, along with details of the trains.
 The listings start from January 1970 (1969-1970 season).
 This being the date regular passenger trains over the Woodhead route ceased.
 This is very much a work in progress and any further details of trains would be very much welcomed.

 Hillsborough was often used as a neutral ground for cup ties.
 Such matches would often result in several trains.
 However, only trains conveying suporters of one of the teams would operate to Wadsley Bridge, trains for supporters of the other team going to Sheffield (Midland) station with onward bus transfer to the ground.
 Details of these trains , if known, are also included.